V999TEC/WORDLINSIX/README.md

 ### >java -jar wordlinsix.jar (parameters)

 ## Parameter Help:
-        Make the first word wordle or scholardle to play different variations of the game Use words=no if you don't want to see possible words Use rank=no if you don't want a clue to the likelihood of word possibilities The columns are implicitly numbered left to right 1 through 5: thus 1 is first and 5 is last
+        Make the first parameter wordle or scholardle to play different variations of the game Use words=no if you don't want to see possible words Use rank=no if you don't want a clue to the likelihood of word possibilities The columns are implicitly numbered left to right 1 through 5: thus 1 is first and 5 is last